GeCao/Mesh-Ferrofluid/readme.md

 - If you failed of installing `pytorch3d`, the reason is various.
 Please check this page [Install.md](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) for any possible conflicts.
 - The reason that we are restricting this project to `cuda-11.8` comes from the restriction of `pytorch3d`.
 In other words, if you can keep `pytorch3d` downloaded without error, you will have no restriction on either `pytorch` or `cuda` version control.
 - `cub-1.10.0` is not effective in my test, although it was recommended in the [Install.md](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md) of `pytorch3d`, I recommend you use `cub-2.1.0` instead.
+- If you are failed of installing SoftRas, it might caused by 2 AtomicAdd functions's repeated definition.

 ## Citation